williamknows/anki-voice/README.md

 2. **"quit"** is used to close the `anki-voice` application.
 3. **"pause"** is used to stop speech recognition so commands can be triggered (except "unpause").
-4. **"close"** is used to restart speech recognition allowing any commands to be triggered.
+4. **"unpause"** is used to restart speech recognition allowing any commands to be triggered.

 ### Adding and Altering Commands